alexliap/sk_serve/examples/README.md

 if __name__ == "__main__":
     uvicorn.run("test_2:app", host="localhost", port=8000, log_level="debug", reload=True)
 ```

+The code example above is identical to `example_validation.py`, which you can run to serve the model.

 Now every time you send a request the payload will be validated before it is fed into the preprocessor and/or model.